Today, I spent most of the day going through my gear, weighing individual items, and figuring out how to cram everything into my pack.

 I spent a couple of hours figuring out my water system.
 First was confirming that the water filter was operating correctly (it was) and trying to use it.
 The more time consuming part was figuring out how I would connect the water filter to my Camelbak water bladder in a way that would allow filling the bladder without requiring digging the bladder out of my pack (or running a hose into my pack).
 The bladder is in a somewhat inconvenient to access spot, which is fine if I can get away without ever actually having to access it, but that requires filling it through its output tube.
 (Trying to fill the bladder in-place through its intended input would be difficult, not to mention potentially messy and leaky.)

 My purchases on Tuesday and Thursday also included some tube adaptors.
-With some trial-and-error and some surgery to the water tube from my Camelback, I can now easily remove the mouthpiece and directly connect my water filter to the tube, allowing the Camelbak to fill.
+With some trial-and-error and some surgery to my Camelbak's water tube, I can now easily remove the mouthpiece and directly connect my water filter to the tube, allowing the Camelbak to fill.
 I also have an adaptor (tube to standard small-mouth screw-top) that will allow easily filling my water bottle.
 I can also fill the Camelbak from that extra water bottle, though that requires futzing with the hoses and adaptors.
 I could remedy the futzing with some more equipment (that would also add an automatic shut-off on disconnection, to prevent spilling), but that’s more weight, and really more of a convenience than anything.
 We’ll find out if the current setup winds up being annoying enough to be worth the extra weight later, but if it turns out that it is, it should be with easily-obtainable parts from Amazon or a well-stocked outfitter.

 I then spent several hours organizing and packing my gear.
 For awhile, it looked like I wasn’t going to be able to get everything (including probably an excessive amount of initial food) crammed into the pack, due to lack of space.
-Fortunately, I realized that I was underutilizing the compression sack with my sleeping bag, which is located at the bottom of my pack below everything else. and moved my tent into the compression sack.
+Fortunately, I realized that I was underutilizing the compression sack with my sleeping bag, which is located at the bottom of my pack below everything else, and moved my tent into the compression sack.
 Now, everything fits!
 (Well, except for a half dozen packages of Ramen.)

 I have three water containers: the 2L Camelbak, a 2L flexible bottle, and a 1L hard plastic bottle.
 The hard plastic bottle is relatively heavy; I may seek out a lighter bottle with a standard screw-top so it works better with my water system.